VIVEKCHOWDARI10/Jenkins/test/ My-Instructons.txt/README.md

 aws eks update-kubeconfig --name jenkins --region=ap-south-1
 ```

-Reason:aws eks update-kubeconfig --name <cluster> updates the local kubeconfig so kubectl can connect to the EKS cluster with proper credentials and endpoint
+Reason: aws eks update-kubeconfig --name <cluster> updates the local kubeconfig so kubectl can connect to the EKS cluster with proper credentials and endpoint

-## create ec2 instance :
+## Create EC2 instance :
   Ssh into the ec2 using .pem
   ``` bash
   Cd Downloads